 STEP 2: File the FAFSA using college code 001781.

-Update: Since the IRS will not be accepting tax returns until January 30, for those needing to meet the February 15 deadline, please submit the FAFSA using your best 2013 tax data estimates.
+Update: Since the IRS will not be accepting tax returns until mid to late January, for those needing to meet the February 15 deadline, please submit the FAFSA using your best 2014 tax data estimates.
 You will then later need to complete a FAFSA correction choosing to use the IRS data retrieval (once your tax return has been processed).

 Important: Proofread your personal data carefully.
 Errors, particularly on social security numbers, can lead to processing delays and complications.